 She has studied advanced taiji applications and other martial arts including xingyiquan, bagua, and some weapons forms under Paul Mahoney of Great Bay Tai Chi.
 She has attended seminars with Ramel Rones, Mind-Body Consultant for Dana-Farber Cancer Institute and Tufts Medical School and Ken Cohen, well known Qigong scholar.
-She is currently studying a Medical Qigong — Restoration program with Zen Wellness Master Michael Leone of Arizona.
+She is certified as a Chi Fit Instructor from Zen Wellness under Master Michael Leone of Phoenix AZ.

 Marsha is certified to teach Sun Style Tai Chi for Arthritis, Tai Chi for Diabetes, and Tai Chi for Back Pain programs developed by Dr. Paul Lam, MD and supported but the Arthritis Foundation of USA.
 Dr. Paul Lam, a family physician in Sydney, Australia, is a world leader in the field of Tai Chi for health improvement and researcher in tai chi applications for arthritis.